Good Ventilation can prevent the spread of COVID-19 in Buildings

 POSITION BSE Air Conditioning & Refrigeration are recruiting a qualified air conditioning and refrigeration engineer to be part of a team that service, maintain and install a wide range of (HVAC) heating, air conditioning, refrigeration, and ventilation equipment....

 BSE air conditioning staying ahead of the curve by installing the Mitsubishi Electric VRF Hybrid system.
 This is the first application of a HVRF system in Ireland in an office environment and was the ideal solution for this client.
 It allowed for a straight forward,...

-Congratulation to Denis O’Neill from BSE air conditioning who was conferred as a chartered Engineer with Engineers Ireland.
+Congratulations to Denis O’Neill from BSE air conditioning who was conferred as a chartered Engineer with Engineers Ireland.
 He is also a full member of Chartered Institute of Building Services Engineers and ASHRAE.
-The conferring of parchments confirmed the successful...
+The conferring of parchments confirmed the...

 BSE Air conditioning and refrigeration is proud to announce it is ISO certified company from NSAI ISO 9001:2015 - Quality Management OHSAS 18001- Health & Safety ISO 14001- Environment

 We are now seeking an enthusiastic, energetic & experienced Technical Sales/ Contracts Engineer to join our team.
 This role requires a target driven & motivated individual who displays excellent communication...

 Over the last few years we have completed several chilled water installations system which when combine with dry coolers allow for partial or even totally free cooling and have given our clients many financial benefits.
 We have reduced the running cost of our clients...

 As temperatures start to drop, you should check your glycol levels.
 Your water chiller and dry cooler systems can suffer serious damage when exposed to freezing ambient conditions.
 Now is the time to have your chilled water system and dry coolers checked for the...